psichen/psichen.github.io/source/_posts/first-order-ordinary-differential-equations.md

 $$ \frac{dy}{dx} = \frac{A(x,y)}{B(x,y)} $$

-It may then be solved by making the substituion,
+It may then be solved by making the substitution,

 $$ y = \nu x^{m} $$